secretstartups/handbook/content/job-families/product/ux-researcher/index.md

 - Participate in some of the research fielded by Senior and/or Staff Researchers to gain knowledge and exposure to more complex research projects.

-- Actively contribute to the UX Research team culture by iterating on existing processes, documentation and contributing to peer reviews.
+- Actively contribute to the UX Research team culture by iterating on existing processes and documentation and contributing to peer reviews.

 ### Senior